Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

 * Select **Register** to create the application
 * In the app's registration screen, find the **Application (client) ID**.
   * Run the following `azd` command to save this ID: `azd env set AZURE_SERVER_APP_ID <Application (client) ID>`.
+* Azure Active Directory (Azure AD) supports three types of credentials to authenticate an app using the [client credentials](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow): passwords (app secrets), certificates, and federated identity credentials.
+For a higher level of security, either [certificates](https://learn.microsoft.com/azure/active-directory/develop/howto-create-self-signed-certificate) or federated identity credentials are recommended.
+This sample currently uses an app secret for ease of provisioning.
 * Select **Certificates & secrets** in the left hand menu.
 * In the **Client secrets** section, select **New client secret**.
   * Type a description, for example `Azure Search OpenAI Demo Key`.